Medical Library Association: Governance and structure

 MLA is governed by a board of directors.
-The president, president-elect, immediate past president, seven directors elected by the membership at large, and chairs of the Chapter and Section councils serve as voting members of the board of directors.
+The president, president-elect, immediate past president, seven directors elected by the membership at large, and chairs of the Chapter and Caucus councils serve as voting members of the board of directors.
 The president serves as chair of the board of directors and does not vote except to make or to break a tie.
 The executive director serves as a nonvoting member of the board of directors.

 Chapters

 Fourteen geographic groups within the United States are currently affiliated with MLA.
-These chapters provide a vital link to the programs and services of the association; they are open to bot MLA members and non-members.
+These chapters provide a vital link to the programs and services of the association; they are open to both MLA members and non-members.

-Sections
+Caucuses

-Twenty-three MLA sections represent the varied subfields and areas of specialization of the association's membership.
-Sections meet at the Annual Meeting and share information during the year through email list communication, informal networking, and newsletters.
-Sections sponsor contributed and invited paper sessions at the Annual Meeting.
-Examples of MLA Sections include: Cancer Libraries, Consumer and Public Health Information, Hospital Libraries, Medical Informatics, Nursing and Allied Health Resources, Public Health/Health Administration, Research, and Veterinary Medical Libraries.
+Over 40 MLA caucuses represent the varied subfields and areas of specialization of the association's membership.
+Caucuses share information during the year through email list communication, informal networking, and newsletters.
+Caucuses sponsor contributed and invited paper sessions at the Annual Meeting.
+Examples of MLA caucuses include: Cancer Libraries, Consumer and Public Health Information, Hospital Libraries, Medical Informatics, Nursing and Allied Health Resources, Public Health/Health Administration, Research, and Veterinary Medical Libraries.

-Special interest groups

-According to the MLA Section Council's Special Interest Group Manual, "MLA Special Interest Groups (SIGs) provide a forum for members with unique interests to identify and meet with others with similar interests without having to fulfill the governance requirements of Sections.
-SIGs are generally created as less formal and more flexible organizational units, with the advantages of fewer reporting and no minimum membership requirements."